daniel-ordonez/daniel-ordonez/content/blog/the-essence-of-todays-marketing.md

 -   customers tend to buy more frequently and in greater quantity,
 -   they also become more likely to refer the brand, helping to expand the customer base.

-## Marketing to people, not populations
+## Marketing at people, not demographics

 ![Marketing to people](https://media.giphy.com/media/3orife0VaGDMkyyEhO/giphy.gif)